The FLOOR function in Excel is very similar to the ROUNDDOWN function as it rounds down the number to its significance.

 FLOOR Function in Excel

-FLOOR in Excel is a Math/ Trig Function that rounds a number (towards zero) to the nearest specified multiple of significance.
+The FLOOR function in Excel is a Math/ Trig function that rounds a number (towards zero) to the nearest specified multiple of significance.

-Whenever a number is rounded it is rounded either up or down, that is greater than the value of the number or less than the value of the number.
-Thus, a number, when rounded up has equal or greater value than the previous number which is rounded and similarly when a number is rounded down it has the equal or lower value than the number rounded down.
+Whenever a number is rounded, it is rounded either up or down, which is greater than the value of the number or less than the value of the number.
+Thus, when rounded up, a number has an equal or greater value than the previous number, which is rounded.
+Similarly, when a number is rounded down, it has a comparable or lower value than the number rounded down.

-When a number is rounded towards the zero, they always become lesser in value, however, when a negative number is rounded towards zero, they get larger.
+When a number is rounded toward zero, they always become lesser in value.
+However, it may get larger when a negative number is rounded towards zero.

 FLOOR Formula in Excel